Option 4 – Incorrect: Uses f-string formatting, not .format().

 Step-by-step reasoning:

-"I am 25 years old".
+String evaluates to "I am 25 years old".

 Key takeaways: